amoogeona11/Portfolio/README.md

 📹 [Field Test Video](https://youtu.be/pwgTA8-aSr0)

 ### Fail-safe Control of the USV with Acuation Failure
+Control method developed in case of one side of the USV's actuators malfunctioning.

 ---

 ## 🚜 Excavator Simulation & Field Test